Skip to Content

 Look for a multistage charger to handle all of your battery recharging needs.
 Then, you may not need to unhook your battery ever again.

-• RAPID CHARGING: A 15A rapid charge mode quickly charges car, truck, and other large batteries
+• Rapid Charging: The Schumacher Electric SC1304’s 15-amp rapid charge mode quickly charges car, truck, and other large batteries to get you back on the road faster

-• 3A CHARGE/MAINTAIN RATE: The 3A mode lets you charge motorcycles, lawn tractors, and other small batteries and maintains larger batteries in peak condition
+• 3-Amp Charge/Maintain Rate: The 3-amp mode lets you charge motorcycles, lawn tractors, and other small batteries and maintains larger batteries in peak condition

 How to Disconnect a Boat Battery